-This page lists and where possible links to the main research and publications in roughly chronological order (latest first) that we’ve produced either on the basis of our work at Vallis Veg or just generally.
+This page lists and where possible links to the main research, publications or datasets in roughly chronological order (latest first) that we’ve produced either on the basis of our work at Vallis Veg or just generally.
 All publications are authored by Chris Smaje unless otherwise stated.

 ‘Limits to Logic’ The Land Issue 21 (2017)

 ‘Feeding Britain after Brexit’ Statistics Views (21.02.17)

 ‘Hunting for the exit’ The Land Issue 20 (2016)

 ‘Growth, climate change and the war of numbers’ Statistics Views (08.12.15)